dotnet/docs/docs/architecture/cloud-native/data-patterns.md

 ---
 # Cloud-native data patterns

 As we've seen, a key pillar of a cloud-native system is a microservice-based architecture.
 Microservices favor small, independent data stores scoped to each service.
 While isolating data can increase agility, performance, and scalability, it also presents many challenges.
-In this section, we discuss these challenges and present patterns and best practices to help overcome them.
+In this section, we discuss these challenges and present patterns and practices to help overcome them.

 ## Cross-service queries

 While microservices are independent and focus on specific functional capabilities, like inventory, shipping, or ordering, they often require integration with other microservices to execute user operations.
 Typically the integration involves one microservice *querying* another for data.
-For these scenarios, how does a microservice *query* data that is owned by another microservice?

 Figure 5-4 shows the scenario.

 ![Querying across microservices](./media/cross-service-query.png)